 In 2010, she found it difficult to continue her creative activity and for a short period her motifs began resembling cellular divisions, alluding to the formation of life.
 Xie retired recently and she has started to work on larger-sized sheets of rice paper.
 The interior world expressed in macro- and microscopic views and the exploration of both the infinitely small and infinitely large seem to have become her prevailing themes.

-On the Wire, christian berst art brut gallery & Jean Brolly gallery, from April 9 to May 22, 2016
+on the wire, christian berst art brut gallery & jean brolly gallery, paris, from april 9th to may 22nd, 2016.

-On the Wire, by Jean-Hubert Martin, exhibition ctalogue, ed. christian berst art brut, Paris 2016.
+on the wire by jean-hubert martin, exhibition ctalogue, paris, christian berst art brut ed., 2016.

 beyond the boundaries season 2013, exhibition catalog, paris, christian berst ed., 2013.